Colouring lessons page 6

 I forget whether the following flaw is also present in the XP version of Internet Explorer 6, but in the Windows 2000 version, using the mousewheel to scroll an image shown at full size has problems:

-This next one, I’ve had stashed up for a while now.
-I right-clicked on a taskbar button instead of the taskbar itself by mistake, and then moved the cursor over the blank taskbar area and clicked again:
+Here, I have right-clicked on a taskbar button instead of the taskbar itself by mistake, and then moved the cursor over the blank taskbar area and clicked again:

-Yep, it forgot to redraw where the old menu was.
-I imagine I was playing Solitaire because the company database was up the creek once again: I have never seen any other software in my life routinely take 10-20 minutes to load.
+I imagine I was playing Solitaire because the company database was up the creek once again: I have never seen any other software in my life routinely take 10–20 minutes to load (personal best was just going home after waiting an hour and a half for it to load).

 Finally, an old bug in Windows QuickTime (version 6 here) – when playing a movie, and you return to QuickTime’s window, it sometimes leaves the old playback position marker behind when drawing in a new one: